-- Moderated by Benedicte Federspiel, Danish Consumer Council and Member of TACD Steering Committee - Discussion with TACD Chairs following break-out discussions and conclusions: - What consumer protection policy was the group most concerned about as being at risk in TTIP negotiations? - What consumer regulation or policy could benefit from TTIP?
+- Moderated by Benedicte Federspiel, Danish Consumer Council and Member of TACD Steering Committee - Discussion with TACD Policy Co-Chairs following break-out discussions and conclusions: - What consumer protection policy was each group most concerned about as being at risk in TTIP negotiations? - What consumer regulations or policies could benefit from TTIP?